 Garbage disposals help minimize drain clogs by breaking up foods that are disposed of down the drain.
 A garbage disposal is attached to the underside of a kitchen sink drain and contains an electric motor and blades that break down food.

 The blades chop up food scraps into small pieces before they reach the drain pipe where the particles are flushed down the drain with water from the tap.

 It’s important to use your garbage disposal as directed by the manufacturer and to run water down the kitchen drain while using it.
 For more information on how to unclog a kitchen sink with a garbage disposal and how your specific garbage disposal works, consult the owner’s manual.

 How Do Garbage Disposals Get Clogged?

+Is your garbage disposal not working?
 Food particle buildup causes most garbage disposal clogs.
 A clogged garbage disposal can also occur when something that shouldn’t go down the garbage disposal does.
 Knowing how to unclog your garbage disposal immediately can prevent clogged disposals and other disposal issues later.

 Keep reading to find out the general guidelines unclogging garbage disposals, and learn about garbage disposals, including what should and shouldn’t go down your garbage disposal.

 What Can You Put Down a Garbage Disposal?

 You can avoid a clogged garbage disposal by knowing what can and cannot go down a garbage disposal.
 Typically, garbage disposals can handle food scraps, like pieces of fruit, cooked meat and vegetable scraps.